-NVIDIA provides access to GPU devices and their driver stacks inside OCI containers through the NVIDIA Container Toolkit (part of the NVIDIA Container Runtime project).
+NVIDIA provides access to GPU devices and their driver stacks inside OCI containers through the NVIDIA Container Toolkit hook .

 When Sarus is configured to use this hook, the GPU devices to be made available inside the container can be selected by setting the CUDA_VISIBLE_DEVICES environment variable in the host system.
 Such action is often performed automatically by the workload manager or other site-specific software (e.g. the SLURM workload manager sets CUDA_VISIBLE_DEVICES when GPUs are requested via the Generic Resource Scheduling plugin).
 Be sure to check the setup provided by your computing site.